ebourg/jsign/README.md

 * Timestamping with retries and fallback on alternative servers (RFC 3161 and Authenticode protocols supported)
 * Supports multiple signatures per file, for all file types
 * Extracts and embeds detached signatures to support [reproducible builds](https://reproducible-builds.org/docs/embedded-signatures/)
+* Tags signed files with unsigned data (for user identification)
 * Hashing algorithms: MD5, SHA-1, SHA-256, SHA-384 and SHA-512
 * Keystores supported:
   * PKCS#12, JKS and JCEKS files